morris1810/clear-way/README.md

 Before you run need to do some settings and configuration:

 1. All the code should locate at the XAMPP folder: `/htdocs/WEB2202/ClearWay/`
-2. Create a new database in XAMPP called `clearway`, then insert the `clear_way.sql`
+2. Create a new database in XAMPP called `clearway`, then insert the `clearway.sql`
-3.
-4. Set up the send email feature:
+3. Set up the send email feature:

    * Go to `/app/send_email.php` and replace some value:
      * `<REPLACE_YOUR_GMAIL_SMTP_EMAIL_HERE>` * 2